sdsc-ordes/technical-presentation/src/presentations/presentation-1/includes/intro.md

 #### A **Compiled** Language Unlike Python

-- The Rust compiler `rustc` 🦀 will convert your code to machine-code ⚙️.
+- The Rust compiler `rustc` 🦀 will convert your code to machine-code ⚙️. <br>
   Python is an interpreter.

 - It has a **strong type system** ([algebraic types](TODO): sum types, product types).